nyxnor/onionjuggler/docs/CONTRIBUTING.md

 #### Commit

 After changes are finished, test thoroughly to see if it works.
-If it does and is valuable to the upstream project, first open an issue to be this discussed, after it is evaluated, create a pull request and for review.
+If it does and is valuable to the upstream project, first open an issue to be this discussed, after it is evaluated, create a merge request.

 Before commiting, shellcheck and empty `ONIONSERVICE_PWD`
 ```sh